jtblackk/CPSC-2150/Assignments/README.md

 HW4 = Implementing new requirement: allow more than two players

-HW5 = Writing and implementing a test suite using JUnit
+HW5 = Writing and building a test fixture using JUnit

 HW6 = Plugging the back-end into a GUI